What is Counseling & Psychological Services?

 Counseling & Psychological Services is a student service agency within the Division of Student Affairs.
 The major goal is to provide counseling services that help each student grow and develop emotionally, interpersonally, and intellectually.

-All currently registered students are eligible for services at the UCC.
+All currently registered students are eligible for services at Counseling & Psychological Services.
 You will be asked to show your FSU Card at each visit.

 The staff consists of licensed Psychologists, Mental Health Counselors, Clinical Social Workers, Art Therapists, and Certified Addiction Professionals.
 Services are also provided by masters and doctoral interns under the supervision of professional staff.

 As an individual, you have unique concerns and needs.
-The UCC offers various counseling methods tailored to meet your needs.
+Counseling & Psychological Services offers various counseling methods tailored to meet your needs.
 The following is a list of possible reasons you might want to see a counselor.

 The type of counseling you receive will be determined by you and your counselor.
 Sometimes a combination of individual and group counseling is the most effective treatment option.

-The UCC offers a variety of groups each semester.
+A variety of groups are offered each semester.
 A group is formed when people with similar issues want to discuss and work on their common concerns.
 Groups may be short‑term or on‑going and consist of four to twelve people.
 Click here for more information on the groups currently available.